GEOS-DEV/GEOS/src/docs/sphinx/tutorials/deadOilBottomLayersSPE10/Tutorial.rst

   Adding Object WellElementRegion named wellRegion4 from ObjectManager::Catalog.
   Adding Object WellElementRegion named wellRegion5 from ObjectManager::Catalog.

-followed by the creation of the 39600 hexahedral cells of the imported mesh:
+This is followed by the creation of the 39600 hexahedral cells of the imported mesh:

 .. code-block:: console